tylermeyers351/CS50W-Final-Project-Chess-Website/README.md

 5. Run the Django development server using `python manage.py runserver`.

 6. Access the website in your web browser at `http://localhost:8000`.

-## Additional Information

-- The project is not merely a technical endeavor but a personal achievement, symbolizing the author's progression from a novice programmer to a capable full-stack developer.
-It showcases adaptability, problem-solving skills, and an unwavering determination to turn ambitious ideas into reality.